EXPAND THE COMFORT ZONE

-Having friends or relatives come stay for the holidays with no dedicated guest room can be an awkward experience.
-With creativity and a few savvy purchases, you can turn an office, child's bedroom, or family room into a makeshift guest space.
+Having friends or relatives stay for the holidays with no dedicated guest room can be an awkward experience.
+However, with creativity and a few savvy purchases you can turn an office, child's bedroom, or family room into a makeshift guest space.
 It might not be the Four Seasons, but at least the effort will put your guests at ease and extend a warm welcome.

 You may like to keep your house at a reasonable temperature during the night, but what if guests prefer it more like a sauna?
 Prevent them from freezing and encourage a cozy night's sleep by stocking up on a couple of lightweight blankets or throws.
-Sears has a wide selection for well under $20, including a Cannon fleece throw $10 or less.
+Sears has a wide selection for well under $20, including a fleece throw for $5.

 Who hasn't forgotten to pack slippers?
 Guests can keep their feet warm (and dry coming out of the shower) with a pair at the ready.
 A scuff/open-back design allows greater flexibility for guests with different size feet.
-Kmart offers ladies' Joe Boxer print scuff slippers (two pair for less than $10) while men's options include the Basic Editions Heffner 3 slipper ($5).
+Sears and Kmart offer ladies' Joe Boxer print scuff slippers (two pairs for less than $12) while men's options at Kmart include the Basic Editions Heffner 3 slipper ($8).

 When you can't fall asleep, it's fun to skim through a little mindless entertainment.
 Pick up a few fashion, entertainment, or sports magazines (most are $5 or less) to help guests unwind and drift off to sleep.